hiro-iseri/fmpict/doc/user_guide.md

 ![basic_rule](image/en/test_input.png)

-When fmpict retrieves the above figure, fmpict generates the following text file and input it to PICT.
+When FMPict retrieves the above figure, FMPict generates the following text file and input it to PICT.

 ```
 classification1:class1, class2, class3